 Aluminum

 Aluminum is a type of nonferrous metal obtained from bauxite.
-It consists of impure aluminum oxide with combined and free water and silver and iron oxide as its impurities.
-It can be extracted in large quantities using an electrolytic reduction process.
+It is composed of impure aluminum oxide that contains both combined and free water, along with impurities such as silver and iron oxide.
+An electrolytic reduction process can extract it in large quantities.

 Aluminum Alloys